Topographic-Robot/Project-STAR-Documentation/contributing/code_style/project_structure.rst

       /* Implementation */
     }

 - **Common Directory**: Shared utilities, functions, or constants that are used across multiple modules can reside in a `common/` directory.
-This directory should follow the same structure with `include/` and `src/` subdirectories.
+This directory should follow the same structure with an `include/` folder for header files and source files directly in the directory.

 - **Main Directory**: This directory contains the entry point of the program (e.g., `main.c`), and it may depend on one or more modules.